Naphat-Sua/Banking-API/README.md

 ## Description

+Developed a RESTful API for an online banking system, incorporating QR30 for seamless and secure payments.
+Implemented features for managing user accounts, transactions, and balances, alongside real-time balance updates and transaction history retrieval.
 Integrated QR30 functionality for quick and compliant digital payments, allowing users to scan and pay via the API.
-Assosiated with Nest framework TypeScript starter repository.
+Ensured robust security using OAuth 2.0 and optimized API performance to handle high transaction volumes, enhancing both user experience and payment convenience.
 Assosiated with Nest framework TypeScript starter repository.

 ## Installation